 Another user shared their story about a horrible manager who helped the fast food chain Panda Express gain quality employees.

-I had a manager that held a stack of applications for Panda Express and would give them to people if they complained about their job.
+I had a manager who held a stack of applications for Panda Express and would give them to people if they complained about their job.
 Funnily enough, Panda Express paid more than we got paid at the time.”

 The user continued to say that the manager was forced out of the company after too many employees jumped ship to work at Panda Express.